-Click to close the window with saving changes.
-(USB Close button mouse only)
+Close button Click to close the window with saving changes.
+(USB mouse only)

-Help button.
-Indicates that help about that feature is available (USB mouse only).
+Help button Indicates that help about that feature is available (USB mouse only).
 Press the Help button on the remote control to display help.
-Contains several icons for specific tasks.
-It is also Toolbar referred to as "launcher".

-Point the mouse here, and click and drag to move a Drag toolbar.
+Drag Point the mouse here, and click and drag to move a toolbar.